Spend Your Time

 It is also the case that even tasks that you feel strongly about (e.g., hopefully teaching) are often composed of several subtasks, many of which are neither exciting nor terribly important (e.g., grading) but can be huge time-killers if you get trapped striving to move through the trough of mediocrity.
-Focus on the subtasks you care most about and are uniquely able to contribute to, and aim do the rest at just about the embarrassment level.
+Focus on the subtasks you care most about and are uniquely able to contribute to, and aim do the rest at just above the embarrassment level.

 How to Manage Time

 The best advice I’ve seen on time management is Randy Pausch’s lecture (see Gabe Robins’ site for more background on Randy):

 I don’t have much to add to Randy’s talk, which I encourage everyone to watch, but mention a few specific things I’ve learned below.

 One of the most essential but hardest things to do is to rigorously block off time for important things.
 If you start with a blank calendar, and fill it up with meetings, leaving the remaining time for important stuff, there is a big risk that you end up with no time left for anything important.